Evangelical leaders who supported Trump's presidency are waiting for other candidates in 2024

 And they believe other options, like DeSantis, Pence, former Secretary of State Mike Pompeo, former South Carolina Governor Nikki Haley and others, deserve consideration from the Republican-heavy evangelical voting base.

 Vander Plaats, who has never endorsed Trump but voted for him twice, called Trump "the biggest risk" for the Republican party going into 2024 because of the Jan.
-6 attacks on the U.S. Capitol, the drift of suburban voters from Republicans to Democrats during Trump's tenure, and the GOP's lackluster results in the 2022 midterms.
+6 attack, the drift of suburban voters from Republicans to Democrats during Trump's tenure and the GOP's lackluster results in the 2022 midterms.

 In 2015, Vander Plaats endorsed Cruz in December 2015, two months before Cruz won the Iowa caucuses and Trump placed second.
 He did not endorse Trump in the 2016 general election but as a Iowa delegate, he cast his convention vote for Trump.